The Greater Honeyguide (Indicator indicator) in Uganda

 Kibale National Park:

-Known for its primate population, Kibale’s forested environment is another excellent location to spot the Honeyguide.
+Kibale has quite the reputation in being a home for primates, and its forested environment is another excellent location to spot the Honeyguide.

 A Safari Experience Like No Other